naparuba/tanuki-www/content/pages/docs/internals/gossip.md

 The WAN pool is globally unique, as all servers should participate in the WAN pool regardless of datacenter.
 Membership information provided by the WAN pool allows servers to perform cross datacenter requests.
-The integrated failure detection allows Consul to gracefully handle an entire datacenter losing connectivity, or just a single server in a remote datacenter.
+The integrated failure detection allows XXX to gracefully handle an entire datacenter losing connectivity, or just a single server in a remote datacenter.

 All of these features are provided by leveraging [Serf](http://www.serfdom.io/).
 It is used as an embedded library to provide these features.
-From a user perspective, this is not important, since the abstraction should be masked by Consul.
+From a user perspective, this is not important, since the abstraction should be masked by XXX.
 It can be useful however as a developer to understand how this library is leveraged.